Petra Kuppers

-Petra Kuppers (born 1968) is a community performance artist and a disability culture activist.
-She is a professor of English, Women's and Gender Studies, Theater and Dance, and Art and Design, teaching mainly in Performance Studies and Disability Studies, at the University of Michigan, Ann Arbor, and she serves on the faculty of Goddard College's MFA program in Interdisciplinary Arts.
-Her book Gut Botany (Wayne State University Press, 2020) was named one of New York Public Library's "Best Books of 2020."
+Petra Kuppers (born 1 April 1968) is a community performance artist and a disability culture activist.
+She is a professor of English, Women's and Gender Studies, Theater and Dance, and Art and Design, teaching mainly in Performance Studies and Disability Studies, at the University of Michigan, Ann Arbor, and she served on the faculty of Goddard College's MFA program in Interdisciplinary Arts for over a decade until the program ended.

 Early life and education

-Petra Kuppers was born April 1, 1968, in a small town in northern-western Germany.
+Petra Kuppers was born 1 April 1968, in a small town in northern-western Germany.
 She left Germany when she was 24 and then spent 10 years in Wales, where she learned about disability culture before moving to the United States.

 She was the first in her immediate family to go to university.
 She went on to gain an MA in Film Studies from the University of Warwick; an MA in Germanistik, Cultural Anthropology, Theatre, Film and TV Studies from the University of Cologne; and a PhD in Performance Studies and Feminist Theory from the Falmouth College of Art.
 She also has a Diploma in Health and Social Welfare Studies from the Open University in the UK.